ThembaTman0/Bankwave/README.md

 **Bankwave** is a foundational **Spring Boot microservices system** that models core banking domains such as **accounts, loans, and cards**.
 The project focuses on **getting the fundamentals right**: clean service boundaries, RESTful APIs, isolated data ownership, and production-style code structure.

-This repository reflects the system **up to the foundational microservices stage**—before introducing Spring Cloud components.
+This repository reflects the system **up to the foundational microservices stage** before introducing Spring Cloud components.
 The emphasis is on understanding **how microservices should be built**, not just how frameworks wire them together.

 While the work was guided by structured learning material, the implementation has been **adapted and refined** to demonstrate real-world engineering practices expected from a professional Java developer.